Disharathod13/BowlingPinApp/README.md

 vector format.
 Additionally, the package ensures validation of input data and offers clear documentation with usage examples.
-The “max_gutters” function of bowlingpin package compares the number of gutters between players rolls and determines which player had the most, providing a message with the player’s identifier and the count of gutters.
+The “max_gutters” function of bowlingpin package compares the number of gutters between 2 players and determines which player had the most, providing a message with the player’s identifier and the count of gutters.
 The “max_strikes” function compares the number of strikes between two players rolls and identifies the player with the highest